-welcome to the official website of the 4th European Conference on Schizophrenia Research ECSR 2013 which will be held from 26 to 28 September 2013 in Berlin, Germany.
+welcome to the official website of the 4th European Conference on Schizophrenia Research ECSR 2013 which was held from 26 to 28 September 2013 in Berlin, Germany.
 The ECSR is a biennial scientific conference dealing with recent developments in schizophrenia research as well as with challenges in clinical settings.

 If you have any questions regarding the ECSR 2013 please contact us at firstname.lastname@example.org or email@example.com

-We look forward to meeting you in Berlin to build on the successes of our previous events.
+Thank you for coming to Berlin and to build on the successes of our previous events.

 Prof. Wolfgang Gaebel